Puki4556/Vaccinator/VaccOnOff/README.md

 ![gif](https://media.giphy.com/media/ncve7z4oPPURO/source.gif)

+### This script don't meant to prevent, it meant to detect

 This script is supposed to detect malware that attempts to hide from forensic tools.
 This kind of malwares ends/suspends their process when they detect a forensics process running